YaleSpinup/ds-api/README.md

 ## Authentication

-Authentication is accomplished using a pre-shared key via the `X-Auth-Token` header.
+Authentication is accomplished using a pre-shared key (hashed string) in the `X-Auth-Token` header.

 ## API Configuration